department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

 Whenever your team is making a decision that could affect the platform, write the details and get feedback from others on the Platform.
 Anyone - including product managers, UX, research, and engineers - is encouraged to create RFCs in order to solicit ideas in preparation of a decision direction.

 There is no formal requirement to present an RFC at the [Platform Architecture Working Group meeting](https://vfs.atlassian.net/wiki/spaces/ECP/pages/1872363553/Platform+Architecture+Working+Group), but authors may _request_ to present there.
 Depending on the subject and/or scope of an RFC the Platform Architecture WG _may_ request author(s) to present either by its own authority or because it has been petitioned to do so.
-Requesting an RFC's presentation is as simple as adding the RFC's PR to [the docket of the next scheduled meeting](https://vfs.atlassian.net/wiki/spaces/ECP/pages/2160132128/Working+Group+Meeting+Notes) along with a brief explanation of what the desired outcome of presentating is.
+Requesting an RFC's presentation is as simple as making the request via the `#platform-architecture` Slack channel or self-adding the RFC's PR to [the docket of the next scheduled meeting](https://vfs.atlassian.net/wiki/spaces/ECP/pages/2160132128/Working+Group+Meeting+Notes); either must be accompanied by a brief explanation of what the desired outcome of presenting is.

 ## How do I create an RFC and manage its lifecycle?